tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us022/Readme.md

-# US001 - Create a Skill
+# US022 - Add an entry to the Agenda.

 [Requirements Engineering](01.requirements-engineering/Readme.md)